kristiaan67/ml-zoomcamp/midterm-project/README.md

 The model can be tested with the *request.py* file.
 The code goes in a loop and selects randomly one of the records in the test data set and sends it to the prediction service which returns a result that is printed on the console.

-Whether a local docker environment is used or the service on AWS Elastic Beanstalk is specified my the *--mode=* argument.
+Whether a local docker environment is used or the service on AWS Elastic Beanstalk is specified by the *--mode=* argument.
 It can take 2 values:

 - **local**: local docker environment
 - **aws**: AWS Elastic Beanstalk

 After each iteration one can stop the loop.

+So test the service on a local docker environment, one can:

-    pipenv run python request.py --mode=local 	(or --mode=aws)
+    pipenv run python request.py --mode=local

+or on AWS Elastic Beanstalk:

+    pipenv run python request.py --mode=aws

 Obviously one can also use other tools like *curl*.
 The endpoints are: